ropensci/neotoma/README.md

 ##### Looking at changes locally

-Go to the repo folder in terminal, and run `dashing start`
+Go to the repo folder in terminal, and run `dashing start`, then point browser to [http://localhost:3030/](http://localhost:3030/)

-### Push to GitHub or to Heroku
+### Push to GitHub/Heroku

 #### Github